postgres/pgweb/docs/dev_install.rst

 local working copy of the website code, so you have something to work with.
 Here's a quick step-by-step on how to do that:

 #.
-Make sure you have downloaded and installed django *version 1.11*
+Make sure you have downloaded and installed django *version 2.2*,
-   You will also need the dependencies *psycopg2*, *yaml* and *markdown* (these are python libraries, so prefix python- for Debian packages, for example).
-There is a `requirements.txt` file available for pip installs.
+   and python 3 (tested with version 3.7).

+   You will also need a few other dependencies, see the `requirements.txt` in the root directory.

+   It is recommended to make the installation using a `virtualenv`

 #.
-Make sure you have downloaded and installed PostgreSQL (tested only
+Make sure you have downloaded and installed PostgreSQL (tested
-   with *version 9.0* and later, but doesn't use any advanced functionality so it should work with other versions)
+   with version 11, but should work fine with anything newer)

 #.
 Create a database in your PostgreSQL installation called pgweb
    (other names are of course possible, but that's the standard one)